 - Phase 1: The attacker sends a spam email, and the user clicks a malicious link.

 - Phase 2: Malware runs in the computer, and it encrypts the computer’s files.

 - Phase 3: A ransom note is delivered, and the attack attempts to spread to other computers.

-“There is not much that can be done if you are a victim of a ransomware attack and you do not have a recent backup created that can be restored,” Ruiz says.
+“There is not much that can be done if you are a victim of a ransomware attack and you do not have a recent backup created that can be restored,” Ruiz said.

-If you decide to pay the ransom, know that you might not regain access to your data.
+If you decide to pay the ransom, you still might not regain access to your data.

-“There is not 100-percent certainty you will receive the key to free your data, and then you would lose your data and your money,” Ruiz says.
+“There is not 100% certainty you will receive the key to free your data,” Ruiz said.
+“And then you would lose your data and your money.”

-- Delete any unknown email.
-If you receive an email that appears to be spam, delete it immediately, and never open an unknown attachment.
+If you receive an email that appears to be spam, delete it immediately.
+And never open an unknown attachment.